JakeTreska/Alzheimer-Research/README.md

 # Alzheimer-Research
-Building a CRNN in order to detect Alzheimer's Disease
+Building a deep learning model to classify Alzheimer's Disease using raw MRI images from the ADNI database.